 Performance metrics

-The goal of our experiments is to compare different models under varying geographical condi- tions to learn both which performs best, but also how different choices of geographical nature influence the overall performance when predicting form and function from satellite imagery.
+The goal of our experiments is to compare different models under varying geographical conditions to learn both which performs best, but also how different choices of geographical nature influence the overall performance when predicting form and function from satellite imagery.
 To provide a workbench that systematically compares each model and setup, we use a set of performance scores that operate either at the global or class level, and that measure performance in the traditional machine learning sense, as well as in the spatial sense.

 We use four standard performance scores.
 Cohen’s kappa score (κ, Cohen, 1960) is a measure of agreement between two sets of categorical labels that ranges from -1 to 1.
 Intuitively, it measures the extent to which the two sets agree with each other (i.e., same label for the same observation) beyond what would be expected from pure chance (κ = 0).
 Cases where there